PreciselyData/cloudnative-geotax/docker/geotax/README.md

 # Sample GeoTAX Application for Docker

 A sample GeoTAX application that is containerized in Docker.
-This sample demonstrates the Taxrate information based upon Location and Address (GET/POST) features of the *GeoTAX SDK* running inside a Docker container.
+This sample demonstrates the Taxrate information based upon Address (GET/POST) features of the *GeoTAX SDK* running inside a Docker container.
 The GeoTAX application image can then be deployed into a Kubernetes environment.
-For deployment instructions, see the [GeoTAX Application for Kubernetes Deployment Guide](../../k8s/README.md).
+For deployment instructions, see the [GeoTAX Application for Kubernetes Deployment Guide](../../kubernetes/README.md).

 ## Prerequisites
 ### Install the client tools